• Skip to primary navigation

 What cheese to use in mac and cheese?

 The sky is the limit!
 If you have a favorite cheese, then go ahead and add it to the mix, or use up whatever you already have in the fridge.
-Our ultimate choice would be a blend that complements the earthy pumpkin flavor: Sharp cheddar to add a tang or gruyere to bring a nutty depth.
-We recommend blocks of cheese over the pre-grated packaged mixes if possible, as they melt better and taste fresher.
+My top choice is a blend that complements the earthy pumpkin flavor: sharp cheddar for a tang, or gruyere for a nutty depth.
+I recommend blocks of cheese over the pre-grated packaged mixes if possible, as they melt better and taste fresher.

 Can I roast pumpkin instead of buying the canned puree?